How do I apply to the Rad Tech program?

 How many students are accepted into the program each year?

-Each year the RAD program accepts 35-40 students based upon clinical availability.
+Each year, the RAD program accepts 35-40 students based on clinical availability.

 How many points do I need to get into the program?